Anodizing is the process of creating an oxide layer over a metal surface. Including gold, many colors can be applied to this layer.

 You can increase the pore size of the oxide layer through the hard anodizing method.

-It is similar to the standard anodizing technique, but the difference comes in the thickness of the oxide layer.
+It is similar to the standard anodizing technique, but the difference comes in the thickness of the anodizing layer.

 Hard anodizing provides an additional 15 - 100μm thicker oxide layer compared to the standard anodizing technique.